RIOT-OS/applications/README.md

 # RIOT Applications

-This repository provides some applications for the [RIOT operating system][riot-repo].
-Some of them are just useful tools for development work, some showcase software provided with RIOT beyond the simple examples within the RIOT codebase.
+This repository provides more applications for the [RIOT operating system][riot-repo].
+Some of them are just useful tools for development work, others showcase software provided with RIOT beyond the simple examples within the RIOT codebase.

 ## Usage